 If your tax returns are due April 15th, this rule will affect you if you close on the sale transaction of a relinquished property on October 17th or any date through December 31st.
 If you close on these dates, then you will be required to complete your exchange on or before April 15th and will not be granted a full 180 days to complete the transaction.

 However, there is a caveat.
 We would like to remind clients that the Federal income tax return due date may be flexible.
 If you file for a 6-month extension [on your tax return due date], then you would have more time to fulfill the whole 180-day [Exchange] Period.

 The Exchange Period deadline rule applies to the date you must file your tax return for the year in which your relinquished property was sold.
 If you file for an extension on your tax return due date, then the original due date no longer impacts the deadline for your 1031 exchange.
 In most cases, the revised tax return due date will be after the 180th day following the sale of the relinquished property, and your Exchange Period deadline will then be determined by the 180-day rule.
 Please note, that an extension of your tax return due date does not also allow an extension of your Exchange Period beyond the 180-days.

 Here are a few things to remember when calculating your deadlines.
 The deadlines are based on calendar days; there are no exceptions for weekends or holidays.
 If the sale transaction on a relinquished property closes June 30th, July 1st becomes the first day in the countdown to the deadlines, August 14th becomes the deadline for the Identification Period, and December 27th becomes the Exchange Period deadline.
 A failure to meet either of these deadlines would result in an invalid exchange, requiring the investor to pay the taxes owed on the capital gains earned from the sale of the relinquished property.

 Don’t let your tax return due date catch you off guard.
-Prepare early and know your deadlines.
+Our 45/180 Day Calculator is a great tool to prepare early and know your deadlines.